S4Plus/MV4PG/README.md

 ```

 3. Set up Neo4j instances:
-   - Configure two separate Neo4j instances on different ports
-   - Ensure both instances are running and accessible
+   - run the shell script db.sh in the root directory of the project.

 4. Set up TuGraph:
    - Install and configure TuGraph server
    - Create necessary graphs and permissions
 5. set the path in shell script (ldbc_test.sh, finbench_test.sh) as the path of the test file in your local machine .
 If you need to initialize the databases,please add the parameters <true> after the shell script.
 6. run the shell script
-### Note
-if you cannot run the shell script, please check the path of the test file and complier the CypherRewrite in the build folder.
 ## Configuration

 ### Default Configuration